-- Non-residential and multifamily buildings 50,000 SF or greater: \$1,000 quarterly fine - Non-residential and multifamily buildings 20,000 to 49,999 SF: \$500 quarterly fine
+- Non-residential and multifamily buildings 50,000 square feet or greater: \$1,000 quarterly fine - Non-residential and multifamily buildings 20,000 square feet to 49,999 square feet: \$500 quarterly fine

 A building owner may also be fined for submitting an inaccurate performance report or for failing to disclose energy performance upon request.
 In addition, a tenant that fails to provide information necessary for a building owner to benchmark may be subject to the fine.